Nonlinear Coupling between Motional Modes in Trapped Ion Quantum Processors: Results

 Radial-axial \co is more relevant for quantum processing, as the radial modes are typically used for entangling gates \cite{Zhu2006}.
 This type of coupling can become resonant when either (i) one radial mode is approximately half the frequency of an axial mode (like the two-ion tilt-breathing mode example), or (ii) the sum of two radial mode frequencies matches that of an axial mode \cite{Marquet2003}.
 These interactions are generally stronger than axial-axial couplings.
 See Appendix~\ref{app:tressian} for a discussion based on the symmetry constraints of the nonlinear coupling tensor.

-Axial-axial \co occurs when two or more axial modes interact through nonzero third-order coupling coefficients.
-In the two-mode case, resonance occurs when one axial mode is half the frequency of another; in the three-mode case, resonance arises when the sum of two axial mode frequencies equals that of a third.
+Similarly axial-axial \co occurs when two or three axial modes interact through nonzero third-order coupling coefficients.
 These couplings are usually weak in linear chains, leading to small resonance strengths \(S\) and long TL oscillation periods \(T_\text{TL}\) compared to gate times.

 We define the ratio of radial to axial confinement frequencies as \(\beta = \omega_y / \omega_z\), where \(\omega_y\) is the weaker of the two radial confinement frequencies (\(\omega_x > \omega_y\)), and \(\omega_z\) is the axial confinement frequency.
 In typical experiments, \(\beta \gg 1\), meaning the radial confinement is much stronger than the axial confinement.
 This regime improves gate fidelities for operations using radial modes \cite{Zhu2006}.